LowLevelCodingCH/xk5/README.md

 then run `sh build.sh` and `qemu-system-x86_64 image.img`
 # Setting the user
-to set the user, type: `user /set <name>`, dont add spaces ANYWHERE, otherwise it WILL break
+to set the user, type: `user /set <name>`, dont add spaces ANYWHERE, otherwise it WILL break Normally, it will prompt you with "username: " anyway...